Klbgr/EzStudies-Flutter/README.md

 ## Features

 - View your own agenda using the API of the ENT of the university, with offline storage
-- View the agenda of other students of the university
+- ~~View the agenda of other students of the university~~ No longer possible due to a change on the side of the API of the ENT
 - Log into the app with the credentials from the ENT of the university
 - Secured communications with a customised API  to reduce the processor usage of the device
 - Secured storage of credentials from the ENT of the university used to communicate with the custom API